CodeIntelligenceTesting/github-actions/monitor-fuzzing/README.md

-# Start Fuzzing
+# Monitor Fuzzing

-This action builds and starts fuzzing a Test Collection in the cloud.
+This action monitors a Test Collection run until it finds a crash or times out.

 ## Inputs